PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Experiments

+\paragraph{Annotator Agreement.} We established a reliable ground truth through a rigorous human verification process.
+A team of five Ph.D. experts refined the preliminary drafts by filtering trivial entries and balancing tool usage frequencies.
+The experts removed obvious indicators to maintain sufficient difficulty, and rewrote questions into authentic research formats.
+Subsequently, the annotators labeled each sample with the ground truth answer and the minimal viable tool chain, alongside the difficulty level and question type.
+To validate the reliability of this process, three independent experts evaluated a random subset of the data.
+The inter-annotator agreement (IAA) yields 0.83, which demonstrates high consistency among human evaluators.

-Assessing agent performance in complex scientific domains presents a significant evaluation challenge, often demanding costly and time-consuming human expert judgment.
-To develop a scalable alternative, we evaluate the consistency of GPT-4o as an automatic evaluator.
-We compare its binary correctness labels against independent human scoring on the \Benchmark-Human subset, using both simple agreement rates and Cohen's Kappa ($\kappa$) to measure inter-rater reliability while correcting for chance agreement~\cite{sun2011kappa}.
-As shown in Table~\ref{tab:tab_5}, GPT-4o's judgments exhibit exceptionally high consistency with those of human evaluators.
-When evaluating Gemini 2.5 Pro's responses, the agreement rate reaches 98.5\% ($\kappa=0.97$).
-Similarly, for a Ph.D. expert answers, the agreement is 98.0\% ($\kappa=0.93$).
-The Cohen's Kappa values are particularly compelling, as scores above 0.81 are typically interpreted as almost perfect agreement.
-This level of alignment, with discrepancies observed in at most three samples per category, underscores the stability and predictability of GPT-4o's evaluation standard.
-These results strongly indicate that GPT-4o functions as a dependable and consistent judge, providing a reproducible and scalable method for evaluating complex agent reasoning and mitigating the bottlenecks associated with manual expert assessment.
+\paragraph{Alignment of LLM and Human Judgement.} We subsequently evaluate the consistency of GPT-4o as an automatic evaluator by comparing binary correctness labels against independent human scoring on the \Benchmark-Human subset.
+We employ both simple agreement rates and the Cohen Kappa to measure inter-rater reliability, while correcting for chance agreement~\cite{sun2011kappa}.
+The analysis reveals significant alignment between the model and human evaluators.
+We observe an agreement rate of 98.5\% and a Kappa of 0.97 for responses from Gemini 2.5 Pro.
+Similarly, the metrics for answers provided by Ph.D. experts are 98.0\% and 0.93, respectively.
+These values exceed the 0.8 threshold, which typically denotes near perfect agreement.
+The low number of discrepancies suggests that GPT-4o functions as a reliable proxy for assessing agent performance in this domain.
+The detailed calculation of metrics is provided in Appendix \ref{sec:d}.